arocnies/miniature-goggles/miniature-goggles_0.5/goggles.1.md

 To analyze a process; only displaying goggle measurement output: goggles -s <command>

+To analyze a process's per-milla cpu usage (tenths of a percent), virtual memory size, and elapse time: goggles -sf cp,vsz,etime <command>

 To analyze a process with piped input; only displaying goggle measurement output:
 <command> | goggles -s <command>